NixOS/nix.dev/source/tutorials/ad-hoc-developer-environments.md

 There are two things going on here:

-1. `--pure` flag makes sure that the bash environment from your system is not inherited.
+1. The `--pure` flag makes sure that the bash environment from your system is not inherited.
 That means only the `git` that Nix installed is available inside the shell.
-   This is useful for one-liners and scripts that run for example within a CI environment.
+This is useful for one-liners and scripts that run, for example, within a CI environment.
 While developing, however, we'd like to have our editor around and a bunch of other things.
 Therefore we might skip the flag for development environments but use it in build ones.
-2. The `-I` flag pins the nixpkgs revision to an **exact git revision**, leaving no doubt which exact version of Nix packages will be used.
+2. The `-I` flag pins the Nixpkgs revision to an **exact Git revision**, leaving no doubt about which exact version of Nix packages will be used.

 ## Reproducible executables

-Finally, we can wrap scripts with Nix to provide a reproducible shell environment that we can commit to a git repository and share with strangers online.
-As long as they have Nix installed, they'll be able to execute the script without worrying about manually installing and later uninstalling dependencies at all.
+Finally, we can wrap scripts with Nix to provide a reproducible shell environment that we can commit to a Git repository and share with strangers online.
+As long as they have Nix installed, they'll be able to execute the script without worrying about manually installing (and later uninstalling) dependencies at all.

 ```python
 #! /usr/bin/env nix-shell